-Graded 'Outstanding' in its all its OFSTED inspections, Kendrick School is a centre of academic excellence with a track record of high performance and achievement.
+Graded 'Outstanding' in its recent OFSTED inspection, Kendrick School is a centre of academic excellence with a track record of high performance and achievement.

-Required for April 2025, a well-qualified and enthusiastic Teacher of English on a temporary contract for Terms 5 and 6 at this successful 11-18 girls' grammar school in Reading.
-English is taught throughout the school to students who are highly motivated, creative, and engaged.
-There is a possibility of some further teaching in September 2025.
+Required for September 2025, a well-qualified and enthusiastic Teacher of History in KS3&4 with the ability to teach Religious Studies (RS) at KS3 to cover a maternity leave at this successful 11-18 girls' grammar school in Reading.
+Both subjects are taught throughout the school to students who are highly motivated, creative, and engaged.